245 Clinton Ave., Brooklyn, NY 11205

 155 W. Roe Blvd., Patchogue, NY 11772 631.687.4501

-With SJC Online's Certificate in IO Psychology, you'll prepare yourself for a successful career by developing unique skills that focus on human behavior in the workplace — learning to become someone whose work makes men and women's jobs more efficient and enjoyable.
-You'll begin to learn how to do this by studying trends and fundamentals of business and behavior, maximizing a company's potential.
+With SJC Online's Certificate in Industrial-Organizational Psychology, you'll enhance your career by developing unique skills that focus on human behavior in the workplace.
+Learn how to make employees’ jobs more efficient and enjoyable by studying trends and fundaments of business and behavior, ultimately maximizing a company’s potential.

 As licensed behavior analysts, students have the opportunity to work with individuals who have a medical diagnosis of autism, autism spectrum disorders or related disorders in a variety of public and private settings — including schools, homes, day programs, communities, residential and vocational training settings, businesses and related human service agencies.